na-na-hi/renget/archive/8g2bpu.md

 #Pending Requests

+Lliam dressed up something like this https://files.catbox.moe/c0i3e2.png (replace the keys and the thing she's holding with wands)

+Anonmon being grateful that the booru is back up

 Anonmon getting pissed that the booru is down

 Sneasel proudly wearing a "Please be patient I have autism" hat (optional: have Booker and Toge looking at her in horror)